geoalchemy/geoalchemy/doc/tutorial.rst

 the tables using mapper configuration, or they can be defined declaratively using the new declarative extension.
 In this example we use the SQLAlchemy declarative extension to define the model.
-Notes on how to use GeoAlchemy with a non-declarative mapping can be found `here
+Notes on how to use GeoAlchemy with a non-declarative mapping are stated `below
 <#notes-on-non-declarative-mapping>`_.
 We also
 create a metadata object that holds the schema information of all database objects and will thus be useful for creating the objects in